alkeshattal/Hacktoberfest/README.md

 # Hacktoberfest 2018

-> Add your favourite bible verses below.
+> Add your favourite bible verses to this readme file.
+Remember to [format your contributions](#template) correctly.

-Please follow the following template.
+## BiblioSpot

+BiblioSpot is an online platform for writing sermon notes.
+[Try it now!](https://bibliospot.com/register)

 ## Template